 Why File an Emergency Bankruptcy?

-Sometimes you just don’t see bad things coming your way.
-You did not realize that your home was being foreclosed upon in 2 days.
+Sometimes you just don’t see mountains of debts coming your way.
+Unexpected financial problems like credit card debt, medical bills, loss of monthly income can overwhelm you.
+You did not realize that your home was being foreclosed in 2 days.
 You did not realize that the lender would get a default judgment against you when you did not file a formal written answer to the complaint and summons that was served on you or that you refused to accept via certified mail.
 Now the creditor has a judgment against you and has started garnishing your wages.
 Sometimes it is necessary to file an emergency bankruptcy petition to stop bad things from happening to you.
 When you file for bankruptcy, debt collection must stop.
 This is called the automatic stay.
 Most of the time the automatic stay prohibits creditors from continuing collection actions against you.

 Chapter 7 Emergency Bankruptcy Filing

 The bankruptcy code requires you to take a court-approved credit counseling class unless you are disabled, physically impaired to the extent that you cannot take a class or in an active combat zone.
 This class is generally available online and in most cases over the telephone.
 After you take the class and pass a short quiz, you will receive a certificate of credit counseling.

 In order to start your case and get the benefit of the automatic stay, you must file a few documents and pay a filing fee of $335.
 After you file the initial forms, you have 14 days to complete and file the remaining bankruptcy forms.
 If you have not filed the remaining forms after 14 days, you can file a request for an extension with the bankruptcy court.
 If the court approves this, you will receive a new deadline.
 If you miss the first deadline without asking for more time or you miss the second deadline, the court will dismiss your bankruptcy case.
 Let a bankruptcy attorney help you in your personal bankruptcy filing.